languantan/languantan.github.io/_posts/2019-08-21-pr-build-with-ft.md

 ### Benefits

 With UI Automation in PR, it will make the master branch *clean* and PRs will not be impeded by a failing build.
-The impediment is mostly felt if there is an urgent bug that needs to reach production.
+This impediment is mostly felt if there is an urgent bug that needs to reach production.

 ### Costs v Benefits

 When I weighed the two, I couldn’t come to terms with the costs of maintaining multiple environments.
-(Imagine if you cannot merge a PR for a text change, because the FT cannot connect to the DB?
-J)
+(Imagine if you cannot merge a PR for a text change, because the FT cannot connect to the DB?)

-In addition, I wanted to give quick feedback to engineers especially if they are doing frequent updates to their PR etc.
+In addition, I wanted to let the team know the regression effect of their change, especially if they are doing frequent updates to their PR etc.

 On the point of having last minute hot fixes that are unable to push in due to a failing build, I have two ways to mitigate this.

 - One, build a sense in the team to fix a build immediately, even it means doing a revert immediately.

 - Two, deploy frequent enough that you do not need hot fixes, instead you could just wait for the next deployment.

 ### Caveats

-Granted, I could have decoupled my FT from DB or domain name, but even then, I strongly advocate that we shouldn’t rely too much on FT to catch regression bugs.
+Granted, I could have decoupled my FT from the environment, e.g. having a local mysql docker container or isolating it so I do not need to deploy it.
+But even then, I strongly advocate that we shouldn’t rely too much on FT to catch regression bugs.
 Where possible, they should be caught in unit tests or some other test that is less costly.